A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: The evaporation paradox

 Here are the assumptions, so amended (original language in footnotes):

-\begin{enumerate} \item Spacetime, in applications of the semiclassical theory, is represented by a (smooth) Lorentzian manifold without boundary.\footnote{ ``Any physically reasonable relativistic spacetime may be represented by a smooth (Hausdorff, paracompact) manifold without boundary, with a Lorentz signature metric'' [p.
-618].} \item Spacetime is necessarily globally hyperbolic in such applications.\footnote{``All physically reasonable relativistic spacetimes are globally hyperbolic'' [p.
+\begin{enumerate} \item \emph{Lorentzian Manifold} (LM): Spacetime, in applications of the semiclassical theory, is represented by a (smooth) Lorentzian manifold without boundary.\footnote{``Any physically reasonable relativistic spacetime may be represented by a smooth (Hausdorff, paracompact) manifold without boundary, with a Lorentz signature metric'' [p.
+618].} \item \emph{Global Hyperbolicity} (GH): Spacetime is necessarily globally hyperbolic in such applications.\footnote{``All physically reasonable relativistic spacetimes are globally hyperbolic'' [p.
 614].
-For reasons that will become apparent below, what I take to be physically interesting about (2) in the context of semiclassical gravity is what follows from its pairing with (1).
-As such, I have in mind by (2) the standard technical definition of global hyperbolicity in the foundations of spacetime literature, which indeed presupposes (1).
-But see footnote \ref{fnglobalhyperbolicity} below on this topic, which includes reference to a discussion by \citeauthor{manchak2018information} about troubles in any search for a technical condition sufficiently `like' global hyperbolicity, which would be required in order to formulate a version of (2) that may stand independent of the status of (1).} \item Astrophysical black holes can, when adequately represented as a spacetime in the semiclassical theory, feature a naked singularity.\footnote{ ``Some evaporation spacetimes are physically reasonable'' [p.
+For reasons that will become apparent below, what I take to be physically interesting about GH in the context of semiclassical gravity is what follows from its pairing with LM.
+As such, I have in mind by GH the standard technical definition of global hyperbolicity in the foundations of spacetime literature, which indeed presupposes LM.
+But see footnote \ref{fnglobalhyperbolicity} below on this topic, which includes reference to a discussion by \citeauthor{manchak2018information} about troubles in any search for a technical condition sufficiently `like' global hyperbolicity, which would be required in order to formulate a version of GH that may stand independent of the status of LM.} \item \emph{Evaporation Geometry} (EG): Astrophysical black holes can, when adequately represented as a spacetime in the semiclassical theory, include a (non-trivial) horizon and nonetheless fully evaporate.\footnote{ ``Some evaporation spacetimes are physically reasonable'' [p.
 616].
 Note that \citeauthor{manchak2018information} do not here use the term `naked singularity'.
 But they do identify the previous assertion with the `cosmic censorship' hypothesis, which (as they note) is usually understood as the hypothesis that naked singularities are impossible.
-Meanwhile, the result they employ to argue, given (1), that (2) and (3) jointly entail contradiction is due to \citet{kodama1979inevitability}, as appears in an article whose title employs the term, exactly as relevant here.} \end{enumerate} In a moment, I will discuss each of these assumptions, including their meanings and motivations, at length.
-For now, it is sufficient to note that the three assumptions are each widely accepted as well-motivated, and (3) in particular is understood as a consequence of physical hawking radiation thought to be emitted by astrophysical black holes, treated semiclassically.
-Yet, given (1), (2) precludes the naked singularity relevant in (3) --- hence, a paradox.
+Meanwhile, the result they employ to argue, given LM, that GH and EG jointly entail contradiction is due to \citet{kodama1979inevitability}, as appears in an article whose title employs the term.
+An earlier version of the present manuscript expressed EG in terms of a naked singularity.
+However, in deference to reviewers' concerns that the term `naked singularity' might sound too benign, this framing has since been revised.
+Regardless of terms employed, the key point of EG is, first, that black holes evaporate.
+But then, in so doing, there comes to be a kind of peculiar geometric structure generally associated with the full lifetime or four-dimensional, global spacetime description of that evaporation process.
+This peculiar geometric structure is what \citeauthor{manchak2018information} capture in terms of their explicit definition of the class of `evaporation spacetimes', and is also what I have tried to capture informally in my own statement of EG in the main text.} \end{enumerate}